How to Deep Clean & Season Cast Iron

 What makes cast iron unique is the ability to create a hard, black, nonstick layer that gives it a shiny appearance, called the patina.
 This type of iron is so porous that fats cooked in it fill in the pores and seal the surface.
 "Seasoning" is the process that creates this layer, prevents the pan from rusting, and makes it nonstick.

 Since it's so important that this layer of fats remain on the pan, how should you clean and reuse it?
-If you clean your cast iron while it's still warm after cooking, a quick wipe with a cloth or a paper towel may be the only cleaning you need to do.
-For any food that's stuck or burnt on, it's best to boil some water in the cookware or lightly scrub the surface with coarse salt to loosen it.
+If you clean your cast iron while it's still warm after cooking, a quick wipe with a cloth or paper towel may be the only cleaning you need to do.
+To get rid of stuck on food, it's best to boil some water in the cookware or lightly scrub the surface with coarse salt to loosen it.
 If necessary, use a stiff brush for scrubbing, as long as the bristles aren't metal or abrasive, as those will cut into your seasoned surface.

 If you do use water to clean your cast iron, it is imperative that you dry it immediately to prevent rusting.